Diplo addresses questions over him living with a 19-year-old TikTok star

 “I’m an adult. i’m not being groomed. platonic relationships exist,” she tweeted.
 “I’ve been living here for over a year…i’d rather break both of my legs and be forced to walk than pursue diplo romantically and he’d rather choke.
 He’s barley [sic] in LA bc he’s so busy.”

-Following Blackwell’s statement, Diplo took to Twitter to share a series of tweets clarifying that he is the TikTok stars landlord, friend, and creative collaborator, nothing more.
+Following Blackwell’s statement, Diplo took to Twitter to share a series of tweets clarifying that he is the landlord, friend, and creative collaborator to the TikTok star and nothing more.

 “OK so I rent one of my properties to @quenblackwell,” he tweeted.
 “And yes I use the studio that is in that building.
 Her social media is sarcastic and chaotic and I can see you can get a twisted idea but there is nothing but a friendship between us.”